fzakaria/fzakaria.com/_posts/2024-12-18-faking-incremental-docker-loads.md

 There is **no handshaking** or range-read of the compressed stream, meaning you must send the whole compressed image, which must then be uncompressed and validated for Docker to determine it already had the necessary layers present.

-We experienced this with our tests either failing or timeing out as each concurrent test tried to upload multi-gigabyte images concurrently.
+We experienced this with our tests either failing or timing out as each concurrent test tried to upload multi-gigabyte images concurrently.

 Turns out, this limitation is documented and known:
 * [docker/buildx/issues/107](https://github.com/docker/buildx/issues/107)